Emergency Management Plan for Whitman College

 - Restoration of the academic program

-Any member of the Whitman College community should feel empowered to initiate emergency response by calling Emergency Dispatch at 911.
-The Director of Security has responsibility for ensuring that local emergency-response entities have been contacted.
+Any member of the Whitman College community is empowered to initiate an emergency response by calling Emergency Dispatch at 911.
+Upon notification of an emergency, the Security Officer on duty shall ensure Emergency Dispatch has been notified.

-The Emergency Response Plan is under the executive direction of the President, who will determine whether the plan is to be activated and oversee implementation of the plan.
-In the absence of the President, the Treasurer will assume this role, followed in order by the Dean of Faculty, Dean of Students, the Dean of Admission, and the Chief Information Officer.
+Whitman's emergency management team consists of two groups responsible for implementing the various aspects of our Emergency Management Plan.
+The President or their designated representative will determine whether the plan is activated and oversee implementation of the plan when it is.
+In the absence of the President, the CFO will assume this role, followed in order by the Dean of Faculty, Dean of Students, Vice President for Enrollment and Communications, and the Chief Information Officer.

-When appropriate, the President will make an official declaration of emergency, including the nature of the emergency, names of individuals in designated roles, and other changes in decision making structure, authority and process.
+When appropriate, an official declaration of emergency will be made.
+The declaration will include the nature of the emergency, names of individuals in designated roles, and other changes in decision making structure, authority and process.

 Two groups have responsibility for various aspects of emergency management.
 The Emergency Operations Group (EOG) is responsible for immediate, short-term emergency management functions.
 The Emergency Policy Group (EPG) is charged with broad oversight of the EOG, as well as with middle-range and long-term policy-making and planning.